chalin/docsy-starter/content/en/blog/2024/hello.md

 description: Welcome to the CNCF Docsy starter
 ---

-Welcome to the CNCF Docsy starter, an opinionated website starter for CNCF projects.
-This repo embodies years of best practices in site configuration, including Continuous Integration (CI) tooling, of existing CNCF websites built using [Hugo], [Docsy], and deployed on [Netlify].
+Welcome to the CNCF Docsy Starter, an opinionated website starter for CNCF projects.
+This repo incorporates years of best practices in site configuration and Continuous Integration (CI) tooling, based on CNCF websites built with [Hugo], [Docsy], and deployed to [Netlify].

 [Docsy]: https://github.com/google/docsy
 [Hugo]: https://gohugo.io